-Freightliner Group is a leading rail freight provider with businesses in the United Kingdom, Continental Europe, Australia and the Middle East.
+Freightliner Group, a subsidiary of Genesee & Wyoming Inc. (G&W), is a leading rail-freight provider with businesses in the United Kingdom, Europe and the Middle East.

 What We Do